mdinesh666/github.io/index.md

 ---

 Hello, I'm Muthudinesh.
 I'm a Product Designer at Congruent.
-I specialize in translating complex B2B chaos into clean, accessible designs.
-I love a good logic puzzle—mostly because simple problems are just too boring.
----
+By day, I build robust enterprise applications.
+By night, I tinker with electronics and AI.
+I bridge the gap between "it looks good" and "it actually works."

 ### [GPS Navigation Device](./project-1)
 **Oct 2025** A minimalist pure navigation device built for delivery partners using ESP32.